-Students in Lebanon call on children around the world to join them in the ‘One million children praying the Rosary’ campaign
+Students in Lebanon ask children everywhere to join them in prayer

 STUDENTS AT A CARMELITE SCHOOL IN KOBAYAT, NEAR TRIPOLI IN LEBANON, gave thanks recently to the Blessed Virgin Mary for having saved two of their schoolmates from a forest fire.
 They also called on children around the world to join in the increasingly popular Rosary campaign on October 18.